CARTAvis/manual_source/source/file_browser.rst

 The File Browser remembers the last path where an image was opened within one CARTA session, and the path is displayed (as breadcrumbs) at the top of the File Browser.
 Therefore, when the File Browser is re-opened to load other images, a file list will be displayed at the path where the previous image was loaded.
 CARTA can also remember the last path for a *new* CARTA session via "**File**" -> "**Preferences**" -> "**Global**" -> "**Save last used directory**".

 You can use the breadcrumbs to navigate to one of the parent directories or click the home button to directly navigate to the base (i.e., initial) directory.
-Alternatively, you can use the pencil button and enter a path directly to switch directories.
+Alternatively, you can use the pencil button and enter a path (with respect to the top level folder which is specified with the ``--top_level_folder`` flag when starting the carta_backend) directly to switch directories.
 You can click the reload button to get an updated file list from the server side.

 .. raw:: html